gabrieleballetti/gabrieleballetti.github.io/_drafts/TropicalML2.md

 \Phi(x_0, x_1) =  (1 \odot x_0^2 \oplus x_1^3) \oslash x_1^3.
 $$

 This is of course a minimal example, but can be used as the base case for inductively showing that any ReLU MLP is a tropical rational map.
+It is easy to see that the same argument holds for any number of input neurons.

-Consider a larger MLP with $$L$$ layers with the last one consisting of only one output neuron.
+For the inductive step consider a larger ReLU MLP with $$L$$ layers with the last one consisting of only one output neuron.

 <img src="\assets\img\2022-06-20-TropicalML2\mlp.svg"  style="width:90%; display: block; margin-left: auto; margin-right: auto;" >